 RENEWAL OF CONTRACT

-We write to you in good time before your renewal date, offering you renewal terms or in situations where we are not inviting renewal, we will advise you.
+We will write to you in good time before your renewal date, offering you renewal terms or in situations where we are not inviting renewal, we will advise you.
 Renewal of the contract is based on the information you supplied when we arranged your current contract along with any amendments you have made during the period of cover.
 It is vital that you advise us of any changes to your requirements.

 Where we offer you renewal terms and your insurance is paid by monthly direct debit instalments, in the absence of a response from you we will deem this as your consent to renew the cover automatically.
 This will ensure that you are not in a position without insurance cover.